-So how well do you know yourself?
-Do you take the time to reflect on who you once were, who you are now, who you are becoming?
-This is not indulgence for many of us; it is necessity, natural, at times wearing, but an exploration inward that serves us in our expressions and contributions outward.
+One might ask… how well do you know yourself?
+Do you take the time to reflect on who you once were, who you are now, and who you are becoming?
+This is not an indulgence for many of us, but a necessity — natural, at times wearing, but an exploration inward that serves our contributions outward.

 So what if you had the opportunity to sum yourself up in 10 tidy items, sketching a perky picture of yourself?
 Would you choose consistency?
 Comedy?
 The serious route?
 Might you opt for revelatory?
 Random?
 Your very own reality check?

 One (fashionable) picture is worth a thousand words

 What if someone requested 10 pictures of you that capture who you are?
 Would you choose a series of images that show a well-presented self?
 A messy-in-the-morning self?
-A playful self, a working self, a dressed-for-success self?
+A playful self, a weary working self, a dressed-for-success self?

 Would you send 10 images as a spectrum of moments, a mosaic of sorts – a grimace, a frown, an off-guard snap of irritation, or unbridled jubilation?
 Would those 10 pictures be worth a thousand words?
 Ten thousand words?

-As for 10 things you don’t know about me, and the reason for this ramble, indeed… at the request of others I will indeed offer up 10 more dots to connect in any way you like, an abstraction, rendering “me” a creation of your making at least as much as mine?
+As for 10 things you don’t know about me, and the reason for this ramble, indeed… at the request of others I will indeed offer up 10 more dots to connect any way you like, rendering “me” a creation of your making at least as much as mine.

 I think I will choose 10 human revelations, fashionably extracted from the memory’s Roladex, not entirely at random.